Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 consider that the _content providers_ are your _children!_  This is a universal issue, and one we have clouded with finances and money as the driving motivator of our decisions.
-It's high time we turn around and recognize that _we_ were once those little kids dreaming of ways to make the world a better place for the next generation before deciding to "stick it to the man" while becoming _ourselves._.
+It's high time we turn around and recognize that _we_ were once those little kids dreaming of ways to make the world a better place for the next generation before deciding to "stick it to the man" while becoming _ourselves._

 The solution is simple: _be kinder to **everything**, not just your fellow human - you don't know what God might be experiencing today!_